bluebird75/luaunit/doc/index.rst

 New in version 3.2 - 12.
 Jul 2016
 ---------------------------------
-* Add command-line option to stop on first error or failure
+* Add command-line option to stop on first error or failure.
+See `stop-on-error`_
 * Distinguish between failures (failed assertion) and errors
 * Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
 * Validation of all lua versions on Travis CI and AppVeyor
 * Add compatibility layer with forked luaunit v2.x
-* Added documentation about development process
+* Added documentation about development process.
+See `Developing luaUnit`_
-* Improved support for table containing keys of type table
+* Improved support for table containing keys of type table.
+See :ref:`comparing-table-keys-table`
 * Small bug fixes, several internal improvements
 * Available with a Luarock package

 New in version 3.1 - 10.
 Mar 2015
 ---------------------------------
-* luaunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true
+* luaunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true.
+See  :ref:`luaunit-global-asserts`
 * fixes and validation of JUnit XML generation
 * strip luaunit internal information from stacktrace
 * general improvements of test results with duration and other details
-* improve printing for tables, with an option to always print table id
+* improve printing for tables, with an option to always print table id.
+See :ref:`table-printing`
 * fix printing of recursive tables

 **Important note when upgrading to version 3.1** : assertions functions are